By Lydia Woolever. Photography by Justin Tsucalas.

 Crystal guides a patent tong onto her boat’s culling board; baby crabs come with the day’s catch.

 For those born and raised on these spits of tidewater, tradition is religion, and a woman’s role has long been on land—tending to the children, keeping up the kitchen, taking care of the house.
 “It’s a cliche, but people thought a woman’s place was in the home until not that many years ago,” says Richard Dodds, curator of maritime history at the Calvert Marine Museum.
-“It was typical of broader society at the time.
-It was the norm, it just was what it was, and so the general expectation was that it wasn’t the proper role for women to be out there working.”
+“It was the norm, it just was what it was, and so the general expectation was that it wasn’t the proper role for women to be out there working.”
 Some even thought it was bad luck—though, ironically, boats are often named after watermen’s mothers, daughters, and wives.

-“In fishing communities like Hoopers Island, Crisfield, and Cambridge, the wives would get up at 3 or 4 in the morning to fix their husband’s breakfast,” says Bill Brooks, fourth-generation owner of J.M.
-Clayton Seafood Company, “and then, in the evenings, would meet them at the dock to help clean up and prep for the next day.”
+“In fishing communities like Hoopers Island, Crisfield, and Cambridge, the wives would get up around three or four in the morning to fix their husband’s breakfast, and then, in the evenings, they would meet them at the dock to help clean up and prep for the next day,” says Bill Brooks, fourth-generation owner of J.M.
+Clayton Seafood Company.

 “Women have always played a supportive role,” adds Don Parks, lifelong Eastern Shore resident and author of Chesapeake Women.
 “Just as the men, they never saw it as a big deal.
 It was a means to make a living.
 They’ve done it for generations.
 It’s just been the way of life.”

-But by the middle of the 20th century, after World War II and women’s entrance into the workforce, a few fearless females broke with tradition and began working the water themselves, as captured by famed Sun photographer A. Aubrey Bodine.
+But by the middle of the 20th century, after World War II and women’s entrance into the workforce, some ladies began to break with tradition and work the water themselves, as captured by famed Sun photographer A. Aubrey Bodine.
 Most stood beside their fathers, brothers, and husbands, but in the decades that followed, a small number even went out alone.

 Waterwomen have always been a rare breed—a pearl in an oyster shell, a whale sighting in the bay—but start asking around these tiny shoreside towns and you soon find a web of working women, as interwoven and intricate as our estuary itself.
 “Women have been fishing on the bay for two generations and more,” wrote Lila Line in her 1982 Waterwomen, where she notes they then held 13 of 2,320 commercial fishing licenses in the state.
 At last count, some 34 years later, they now hold 566 out of 6,758.